 John B. Parks, Jr.

 In 1928, John B. Parks, Sr. began his long career in the funeral business with a Georgia funeral home.
 He moved to Summerville, South Carolina, with his wife, Pauline, and on June 1, 1940, opened Parks Funeral Home.
 Their only son, John B. (Jack) Parks, Jr., graduated from the Cincinnati Mortuary School in Ohio and continued the business into the second generation, with his wife, Jo Ann B. Parks.
-Their dedication and commitment to the family business was passed on to their children.
-John (Johnny) Parks, III, James (Bo) Parks and Paula Parks Wicker all participate in the family business and humbly continue the legacy that was started in 1940 by John and Pauline well into the third generation.
+Their dedication and commitment to the family business was passed on to their children, John (Johnny) Parks, III, James (Bo) Parks and Paula Parks Wicker.
+That legacy that was started in 1940 by John and Pauline continues well into the third generation.
 Today, Parks Funeral Home is an honored family business and remains one of the oldest family-owned funeral homes in the area.
-The Parks Family has proudly served the families of Summerville and surrounding areas for more than 77 years.
+The Parks Family has proudly served the families of Summerville and surrounding areas for more than 82 years.

 Most area residents have probably visited 130 West 1st North Street because it has been the site of Parks Funeral Home for three generations.
 The house was built in the early 1880's as a large family residence.
 According to records, the house was under construction for two years and eight months.